mckenaliphamr/GoGreen/README.md

 Each analysis was tested utilizing a dataset containing SNPs and RNAseq expression from chromosome 10.
 These smaller dataframes can be found in the folder labeled "sample_data"

+The 1module folder contains all of the separate notebooks as well as a master notebook labeled .ipynb checkpoints.
+Additionally each file utiziled for Matrix eQTL including R code are given.